EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 1. Installed and configured Nginx as a load balancer to point traffic to the resolvable DNS names of the webservers

-To update the server depositery and install nginx I executed this command:
+To update the server depositry and install nginx I executed this command:

 ```
 sudo apt update && sudo apt install nginx